kevinaud/dynamic-forms-docs/Welcome file.md

 			- `IsNotSelectedFormRule`
 			- `IsSelectedFormRule`
 	- I designed it this way to make it easy to add new functionality to Dynamic Form Templates.
 Instead of the DynamicFormTemplate class having a list of Multiple Choice Questions **and** a list of Text Questions **and** a list of Numeric Questions, etc. it simply has a list of Questions.
 It doesn't care what kind of questions are in the list, it doesn't care if a new type of question is added, it just treats them all as questions.
+	- How to add logic that is different for each

 ## Front End